 Despite this disappointment, while I was slogging through this pain I used the game's online features to finally finish the national Pokedex (that's some 710+ Pokemon, as limited-release event Pokemon are not required), a first for me for the series.
 The online features make completing the Pokedex a question of time rather than serious effort, and I was always surprised at how easy it was to trade for legendaries with Pokemon that weren't, in my opinion, really equal.
 In any case, it's nice to finally have the Shiny Charm.
 I tried using the Pokeradar to catch shinies more seriously than before, and after a fair amount of effort I finally caught a shiny Croagunk (incidentally, this is the video I found most useful for learning how to catch shinies in Pokemon X/Y (and ORAS), as the mechanics seems to have changed since the last generation).
 It seems like even with stepping into the right grass perfectly there's still a fairly high chance (a couple percent) that your chain will break before you get to the target of 40, but with enough persistence you should be able to.
 I don't have enough time to devote myself to shiny hunting as a way of life, but it was fun to be able to at least know the mechanics inside and out and cross this off my list of things to try in the Pokemon games (although I still have yet to naturally encounter a shiny in the wild).

-I don't know that I would have guessed that Pokemon X/Y would have ended up being one of my most-played games ever, but I guess I've "levelled up" again in my Pokemon fandom.
+I don't know that I would have guessed that Pokemon X/Y would have ended up being one of my most-played games ever based on my reaction when I first played through it, but I guess I've "levelled up" again in my Pokemon fandom.
 I'm determined to give the Battle Maison another go at some point and eventually experiment with an all-new team, and I'm also looking forward to seeing what new announcements are in store for us for 2016, which is the Pokemon series' 20th anniversary.
 There are still a few minor things here and there that I haven't 100% completed in Pokemon X/Y, like the Battle Chateau and the Battle Institute, so it looks like there's still a fair amount more for me to tackle when I do pick this up again.
 I have a feeling I'll be posting about the game in 2016 as well, which would be the fourth year in a row, but we'll just have to see.

 Some pain-free Pokemon X/Y links: